astriaorg/astria/specs/conductor.md

 #### The Execution Queue
-The Queue within the Executor is responsible for verifying the ordering of blocks received from the Sequencer.
-The basic flow for the blocks through the Executor and into and out of the Queue, is as follows:
+The Queue within the Executor is responsible for verifying the ordering of blocks received only from the Sequencer.
+The basic flow for the blocks into and out of the Queue, is as follows:

-**From the Sequencer:**
-1. Blocks are received from the Sequencer and are validated.
+1. Blocks are received from the Sequencer and are validated in the Driver.
-2. Validated blocks are then sent to the `execute_block` function for the Executor
+2. Validated blocks are then sent to the Executor and ultimately to `execute_block`
 3. Once inside `execute_block` that block is added to the Queue.
-4. The Queue verifies the order of the blocks to make sure that they are following the correct fork choice rules based on the CometBFT fork choice rules.
+4. The Queue verifies the order of the blocks to make sure that they are following the CometBFT fork choice rules.
-5. The list of all blocks that can be executed are then popped from the queue and are individually passed to the rollup for execution.
+5. All blocks that can be executed are then popped from the queue and are individually passed to the rollup for execution.

 The different fork choice rules are set using the `execution_commit_level`.
 There are three options:

 1. `HEAD`: The HEAD setting means that every time the sequencer creates a new block at head height N, that block will get sent to the execution layer.
 The HEAD blocks at height N can be reorged or updated until